integr8ly/user-documentation/README.md

 # User Documentation for RHMI users

-Red Hat Managed Integration (RHMI) delivers managed integration services hosted on the OpenShift, enabling developers to engage in agile, microservices-based application development.
+Red Hat Managed Integration delivers Integreatly on OpenShift Dedicated.

 This repository contains up-to-date [documentation](https://integr8ly.github.io/user-documentation/) (Getting Started Guide and Release Notes) for RHMI as well as Integrately users.
 This is a live document and is updated regularly.